The City Dune / SEB Bank

 fig. 2

-fig. 4 The City Dune is constructed as a green roof on top of the bank's parking spaces
+fig. 4 The City Dune is constructed as a green roof atop the bank's parking garage.

 fig. 3